-For example, use the powerful drawing and animation tools within Flash to create animation, and then export it as an HD broadcast-quality video, or for playback on a variety of platforms such as an iPhone, Nook, Kindle, or Android device.
+For example, use the powerful drawing and animation tools within Flash to create animation, and then export it as a HD broadcast quality video, or for playback on a variety of platforms such as an iPhone, Nook, Kindle, or Android device.
 Sound on the Timeline and even nested animations are exported.

-In this lesson, students export the animation they created in Lesson 4, the cinematic splash screen for the fictional motion picture "Double Identity."
+In this lesson, students export the animation they created in Lesson 4, the cinematic splash screen for the fictional motion picture, Double Identity.